Do Go On - 207 - The Golden State Killer

 Yep.

-But yeah, what else to say, Davo?
+But yeah, anything else to say, Davo?

-No, I think we are pretty much done here,
+No, I think we are pretty much done here.

-getting contact at any time.
+Get in contact at any time.

-Please give us a fast, star of view.
+Please give us a five-star review.

-Always fun to read, makes us feel good.
+It makes us feel good.

 And yes, there was someone else I was thinking there.